-Contrary to what they would tell you, ghost brokers are not legitimate brokers.
-In fact, they usually just pose as such to con unsuspecting customers into purchasing falsified premiums.
-How this works is, the ghost brokers will typically tell customers that they’re willing to handle the monotonous process of finding the lowest rate for them.
+Ghost brokers pose as legitimate insurance brokers and trick unsuspected customers into purchasing falsified car insurance policies.
+How this works is the ghost brokers will typically tell customers that they’re willing to handle the monotonous process of finding the lowest rate for them.
 And many times, the price does seem too good to be true afterwards, but without much of a reference point for insurance fees, vulnerable people fall victim to this quite often.

 Who Is at Risk?

-So, what can we do about it?
-We know that ghost brokers create policies for multiple people, exploiting the lack of automated mechanisms that would examine if policyholders’ emails and phone numbers overlap.
-Because of this, ghost brokers can use identical contact information for dozens of people.
-Unfortunately, in a large company, it’s unlikely that manually checking customers’ information is a plausible solution because of its tedious nature.
-So, that’s why we designed our products to do it for you.
-Fraud solutions typically focus on claims rather than underwriting, so to address this growing issue, we want to shed light on where ghost brokers’ leverage is coming from.
+Ghost brokers create policies for multiple people, exploiting the lack of automated mechanisms that would examine if policyholders’ emails and phone numbers overlap.
+They can use identical contact information for dozens of people, but will create customer accounts through different channels.
+If the insurer doesn’t centralize data in one database, different teams will have troubles comparing it and catching a fraud at an early stage.
+Moreover, in a large insurance company, it’s unlikely that manually checking customers’ information is a plausible solution because of its tedious nature.

 What can you do to prevent ghost broking?